ISACA New York Metropolitan Chapter Bylaws

-- B. Membership in the Association shall be conferred upon an individual when the Association has accepted the membership application and received the required Association dues, fees, and assessments for that individual and above requirements are met.
+- B. Membership in the Association shall be conferred upon an individual when the Association has accepted the membership application and received the required Association dues, fees, and assessments for that individual, and the above requirements are met

 Section 3.
 Dues

 - A. Chapter dues shall be payable on or before January 1 of each year, in an amount determined by the Chapter Board, plus Association dues.
 Dues and fees must be paid in full to the Association.

 - B. A member must have paid their current dues in order to vote in any Chapter elections.

 - C. A member shall forfeit membership if dues, fees, or assessments have not been paid to the Association in compliance with terms as set by the ISACA Board of Directors and to the Chapter as required.